This guide shows you how to search logs and view log entries with the Stackdriver Logging Logs Viewer.

 timestamp >= "2016-11-29T23:00:00Z" AND timestamp <= "2016-11-29T23:30:00Z"

 For more information on performance, see Finding log entries quickly.

 You can save a basic or advanced logs filter search to a Saved Searches library and give the search a name and description.
 Basic filters are converted to advanced filters when saved to the Saved Searches library.
 You can name, manage, and share saved searches in your library.
-You are limited to 100 saved searches per user, per Google Cloud Platform project.
+You are limited to 100 saved searches per user, per Google Cloud project.